AlZi-88/alzi-88.github.io/README_EN.md

 ## 👨‍💻 About Me

-Behind *Environmental Intelligence Services* is an engineer, founder and tech leader with more than **10 years of industrial experience in system engineering, software architecture and automation**.
+Behind *GreenSense Robotics* is an engineer, founder and tech leader with more than **10 years of industrial experience in system engineering, software architecture and automation**.
 My focus lies on combining robotics, open technologies and pragmatic execution to turn environmental and safety data into operational value.

 ---